globus/globus-automate-client/docs/source/globus_action_providers.rst

 username, password and server hostname are required.
 When AWS SES is provided, the AWS access key, AWS access key secret and the AWS region must be provided.
 As this service is synchronous and stateless, the requester can be assured that these credentials will not be stored.
-The Action Provider will return success as long as the email service accepts the message.
+The action provider will return success as long as the email service accepts the message.
 It cannot guarantee successful delivery of the message including an inability to deliver the message due to an improper recipient address.